 Eastern Phoebe Conservation

 These flycatchers are not considered threatened or endangered, and thanks to more available bridges and overpasses to serve as nesting sites, their range is gradually expanding.
 Minimizing pesticide use and avoiding disturbing nests are good steps to help these birds continue to thrive.

 Minimizing insecticide use will ensure a healthy, abundant food source for eastern phoebes that may visit a yard, and they are often welcome in gardens because they provide great bug control.
 Planting berry bushes will help provide winter food, and including shrubs in a bird-friendly yard will provide good perches to attract eastern phoebes.
 These birds will also use nesting shelves that are placed under eaves in suitable nesting locations.

 How to Find This Bird

 While eastern phoebes are common and widespread in their range, they are often overlooked or misidentified because they are so visually unremarkable.
-Learning to identify birds by ear is a good step for birders to locate and confidently identify these birds when visiting the proper habitat.
+Learning to identify birds by ear is a good step for birders to locate and confidently identify these birds when visiting the proper habitat, and it is important to brush up on flycatcher identification tips as well.
 Birding in areas with abundant culverts, overpasses, and other nesting options is also a way to increase the chances of seeing an eastern phoebe.